MariuszFerdyn/AzureSecurityCenterOSRemediations/TotalSecurityViaAllPolicies/StepBySetp.md

 ```

 ## Execute script to test if policy can be assigned without any parameters with effect Audit.
-The problems will go to the log.txt and policies without problem will go to policies-Audit-ok.txt (check if you do not have the files in current directory before execution).
+The problems will go to the log-Audit.txt and policies without problem will go to policies-Audit-ok.txt (check if you do not have the files in current directory before execution).

 ```
 Import-Module Az.Resources